Oneflow-Inc/oneflow-documentation/en/docs/basics/07_model_load_save.md

 print(m.state_dict())
 ```

-The code above prints out the parameters in m which is in the pre-constructed Linear Module.
+The code above first creates a Linear object, and then prints its parameters.

 ```text
 OrderedDict([('weight',